ckormanyos/real-time-cpp/examples/chapter10_08/readme.md

 on the fly as they are retrieved from each successive iteration of the calculation.

-Progress of the Pi Spigot calculation is reported in the duty cycle of a PWM signal on `timer_a` visible on `portb.1`, microcontroller pin 15.
+Progress of the Pi Spigot calculation is expressed as the duty cycle of a PWM signal on `timer_a` output on `portb.1`, microcontroller pin 15.
 An oscilloscope is required in order to verify the calculation progress via PWM duty cycle measurement.
 A possible program extension